Deyda/NeverRed/README.md

 ## How NeverRed Works

-NeverRed uses several approach that returns at least the version number and download URI for applications programmatically.
+NeverRed uses several approaches to automatically get the version number and download URL for the applications.

-NeverRed uses several strategies and PowerShell Modules to return the latest version of software:
+Various strategies and PowerShell modules are used for this purpose:

 1. [Evergreen PowerShell Module by Aaron Parker](https://github.com/aaronparker/evergreen)
 2. [Nevergreen PowerShell Module by Dan Gough](https://github.com/DanGough/Nevergreen)